spatialillusions/milsymbol/docs/README.md

 }
 ```

-By inserting a pre and a post drawInstruction, we are able to to draw parts of
+By inserting a pre and a post drawInstruction, we are able to draw parts of
 the symbol that requires information, such as bounding boxes, previously drawn,
 but to draw them before the other parts are drawn.
 It's quite clever, trust me.